latestchatty/webchatty/doc/webchatty-api.md

 - Call [/v2/clientData/](#client-data) methods to retrieve the user's client settings, if your client supports cloud synchronization of its settings.
 - Call [/v2/getNewestEventId](#get-v2getnewesteventid) and save the event ID.
 This ID will be continually updated as new events arrive.
 - Call [/v2/getChatty](#get-v2getchatty) to bootstrap your local copy of the chatty, including all active threads.
 - If your client shows lightning bolts for 10-year users, then call [/v2/getAllUserRegistrationDates](#get-v2getalluserregistrationdates) to bootstrap your list of registration dates.
 If you encounter a username that isn't in your list, then call [/v2/getUserRegistrationDate](#get-v2getuserregistrationdate).
-For some usernames (specifically, usernames containing punctuation characters), this will fail.
-This is a shortcoming of Shacknews itself.
+For some usernames (specifically, usernames containing punctuation characters), this may fail.

 In a loop running until the application exits:
 - *For desktop clients and other "unlimited energy/bandwidth/processor" scenarios:*